Judslat/APKcollection/README.md

 let me know via flymyphantom@outlook.com if you want any other files adding to the tool

-As i find more files I will increase the version number, currently that is V3
+As i find more files I will increase the version number, currently that is V4

+total GO4 37